eddsansome/smartflix/README.md

 `echo OMDB_API_KEY=api-key >> .env`

-- create docker installation
+- create docker installation (this might not be needed if the --build tag is added on the next command)

 `docker-compose run --no-deps web rails new . --force --database=postgresql`

 - start up the docker services

-`docker-compose up`
+`docker-compose up --build`

 - open another terminal window (probs CTRL+t) and enter the following commands